mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 project for anyone wanting to work with smart people and hack OCaml.

 My many thanks to Anil, Richard, Hannes, Amir, Scott, Gabriel and others.
-I also would like to thank my [employer] (www.genua.de) for letting me work on this project in our hackathons.
+I also would like to thank my [employer](http://www.genua.de) for letting me work on this project in our hackathons.